rarible/protocol-contracts/exchange-v2/readme.md

 Also, orders which are fully filled, can be extended: users can sign new orders using the same salt (they can increase make.value and take.value for example).

 Order rate priority: if rates for the exchange differ, but orders can be filled (for example, left order is 10X -> 100Y, but right is 100Y -> 5X), then left order dictates exchange rate.

+Rounding errors: to calculate fill amounts, mathematical operations are used.
+When rounding is performed and error is more than 0.1%, rounding error will be thrown and order can't be executed.

 #### Order validation